-For most individuals who file a Chapter 7 or a Chapter 13 bankruptcy case, the process is smooth and straightforward.
-Although it may be emotionally difficult for you to file for bankruptcy, it is very likely that you will emerge in one piece!
-Unfortunately, sometimes a creditor will decide that it needs to sue the debtor (the person who files bankruptcy) in the bankruptcy court.
+For most people who file a Chapter 7 or a Chapter 13 bankruptcy case, the process is smooth and straightforward.
+Although it may be emotionally difficult for you to file for bankruptcy, sometimes it's the only option.
+Unfortunately, sometimes a creditor may still try to sue you after you've filed bankruptcy.
+If that happens, there are a few things you should know.

 When you're sued in bankruptcy, the matter is called an "adversary proceeding."
 As it sounds, the proceeding is adversarial, just like any lawsuit.
 It will have a plaintiff and a defendant.
 Although most of the time you as the debtor will be the defendant, that is not always the case.
-Many debtors will file adversary proceedings to ask the court to declare a debt dischargeable.
-For instance, you might ask the court to discharge your student loan.
+Sometimes a debtor will file adversary proceedings to ask the court to declare a debt dischargeable, which means able to be wiped out.
+For instance, you might file to ask the court to discharge your student loan.

 - your creditor is unaware of the bankruptcy